Bachelor of Science in Computer Science: Big Data Analytics Emphasis

 • Search engine design

-In addition, this big data analytics degree requires you to complete a senior capstone project, spanning the entire senior year.
+In addition, this bachelor’s in computer science degree requires you to complete a senior capstone project spanning your entire senior year.
 You will work in teams to pursue research and design projects, including virtual and augmented reality, data science and machine learning.
-The capstone experience enables students to demonstrate their accomplishments as members of the GCU learning community.
+The capstone experience is designed to allow you to demonstrate your accomplishments as a member of the GCU learning community.

-Career Paths for Graduates With a Computer Science in Big Data Analytics Degree Emphasis
+Career Paths for Graduates With a Bachelor’s Degree in Computer Science

-After graduating with a BS in computer science (big data) degree emphasis, you may have the capacity to adopt new developments in technologies in computer science.
-You may be able to apply the theoretical foundations of computer science to solve practical problems in fast-paced, high tech environments.
-You will also have the communication and collaboration skills to work with all interested stakeholders.
+After graduating with this degree, you may have the capacity to adopt new developments in computer science technologies.
+You may seek work in applying the theoretical foundations of computer science to solve practical problems in fast-paced, high-tech environments.
+This BS in Computer Science will also teach you the communication and collaboration skills necessary to work with organizational stakeholders.

 • Computer and information system managers